RUMS Review: Vol. XII, Issue II

-We are excited to share the January 2025 online edition of the RUMS Review magazine, now available to read here.
+We are excited to share the Summer 2025 online edition of the RUMS Review magazine, now available to read here.

 A note from our Editor-in-Chief, Nilay Sah: